Andreansx/Networking-lab/projects/16-ccna-ospf-hsrp/readme.md

 I normally don't document my CCNA Labs from Cisco Packet Tracer here but I thought that this one is a bit more advanced so I'll write about it here.

+I'm not gonna explain how I did everything from scratch because honestly there is a lot of documentation on the internet about those things but I wanted to show just some issues I had and just a couple of more interesting things.

 ## Key technologies used here
 * OSPF
 * HSRP (+ on subinterfaces/SVIs)